wjessop/eileencodes.github.io/_posts/2015-09-20-actioncontroller-parameters-now-returns-an-object-instead-of-a-hash.md

 A big change coming is how `ActionController::Parameters` works. `ActionController::Parameters` is where all of your `params` come from for your controllers.
 Calling `params` used to return a hash, but now will return an object.

 Note: this doesn't affect accessing the keys in the params hash like `params[:id]`.
+You can view the PR that implemented this change here: [https://github.com/rails/rails/pull/20868](https://github.com/rails/rails/pull/20868){:target="_blank"}

 To access the parameters in the object you can add `#to_h` to the parameters: